 So without much trouble I reached the old mining town of Hill End the next morning.
 Once the largest NSW inland city with 52 pubs because of a massive amount of gold in the ground.
 Now it’s merely a ghost town with a nice little shop where few people mentioned the road I intended to take was closed.
 After some more inquieries I found out there had been a landslide and cars couldn’t get past.
 Motorbikes could, I was told in the pub.
 So, logically, a pushbike could too.

 I assumed that because of this the ‘Bridle-Track’, as it is known, would be quiet and traffic-free.

+I was wrong.
 I chose a holiday weekend to ride through the most popular camping spot in a 500km radius (well, so it seemed) Every spot at the river was jam-packed with 4WD’s, tents, kids on cross motors and men with chainsaws (just for firewood… I hope)